Laboratory tests

 The presence of R. terrigena in water can be the result of contamination by sewage or animal waste.

-Focus sur la Salmonella
+Focus on Salmonella

 gram negative legionella pneumophila bacterium